Pre-workout mixes, powders, or drinks are a great way to increase energy levels, gain motivation and begin your routine.

 Common Pre-Workout Side Effects Questions

-With niacin and beta-alanine rushes and skin flushing, you can develop fever-like symptoms.
+With niacin and beta-alanine rushes and skin flushing, you can develop fever-like symptoms from pre-workout.
 While you won't have an actual fever and your core temperature will remain steady, the flushed feeling and skin rush can make you feel hotter to the touch.

 There is a lot of concern, especially with new users, about the side effects of pre-workout supplements.
 The powder mixes and drinks can contain a lot of ingredients that might affect you in certain ways.